Skip to main content

 Individuals with Edwards syndrome typically have a short life expectancy.
 There is a high rate of death in utero.
 Some infants fail to establish respiration after birth.
 Cardiopulmonary arrest and central apnoea are leading causes of death in the neonatal period.
 Survival time is increased for infants treated intensively and for those who are mosaic.
 Long-term survivors may be at risk of Wilms’ tumour.

-Some individuals with Edwards syndrome (around 1-in-20) have three copies of chromosome 18 in some of their cells and two in the other cells.
-This is known as mosaic Edwards syndrome.
+Mosaic Edwards syndrome is where some individuals with Edwards syndrome (around 1 in 20) have three copies of chromosome 18 in some of their cells and two in the other cells.
 Individuals with mosaic Edwards syndrome tend to have milder features.
 Features can vary depending on the level of mosaicism (the number of cells containing an extra copy of chromosome 18) and the tissues involved.
 This can be difficult to accurately determine, so the prognosis (though often milder) is more unpredictable.

-A small number of individuals with Edwards syndrome (around 1-in-100) have partial trisomy 18.
-This means that there are three copies of part of chromosome 18, and two copies of the rest of the chromosome.
+A small number of individuals with Edwards syndrome (around 1 in 100) have partial trisomy 18.
+This means that there are three copies of part of chromosome 18 and two copies of the rest of the chromosome.
 Individuals with partial Edwards syndrome tend to have milder features.
 Features can vary depending on the genes involved.

 Inheritance and genomic counselling